 - Consider household staff you are sponsoring in any preparations as they may be in a vulnerable position.

-We recommend you review the information available on these reference websites to individualize an emergency preparedness plan for your family.
+We recommend you review the information available on the reference website below to individualize an emergency preparedness plan for your family: